nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Author: [Lam Guang Jun](http://github.com/gjlam95)

-Logic provides APIs for the UI to execute the commands given by the user The API of the logic component can be found at Logic.java.
+Logic provides APIs for the UI to execute the commands given by the user.
+The API of the logic component can be found at Logic.java.

-The class diagram of the Logic Component is given below.
-LogicManager implements the Logic interface and has exactly one Parser.
-Parser is responsible for processing the user command and creating instances of Command objects (such as AddCommand).
-These will then be executed by the LogicManager.
-New command classes must implement the Command class.
-Each Command class produces exactly one CommandResult.
+The class diagram of the Logic Component is given below. `LogicManager` implements the Logic interface and has exactly one `Parser`. `Parser` is responsible for processing the user command and creating instances of Command objects (eg. AddCommand).
+These will then be executed by the `LogicManager`.
+New command classes must implement the `Command` class.
+Each `Command` class produces exactly one `CommandResult`.

 <img src="images/LogicClassDiagram.png" width="800"><br>
 _Figure 2.3.1 : Structure of the Logic Component_